-Trump Administration Wants To Slash Food Stamps, Send Out "Blue Apron–Type" Boxes Of Preselected Food
+Trump Wants To Slash Food Stamps, Send Out "Blue Apron–Type" Boxes Of Preselected Food

 "There's no additional resources coming to help this new program get off the ground and work," said Carrie Calvert, managing director of government relations at Feeding America, a food bank not-for-profit.

-"It's taking away client choice and pushing the distribution cost onto state and local governments and the not-for-profit sector, when they cannot afford it," added Calvert.
+"It's taking away client choice and pushing the distribution cost onto state and local governments and the not-for-profit sector when they cannot afford it," added Calvert.

 Allergies and religious restrictions can be accommodated for, said the USDA spokesperson, although they did not respond to specific questions about whether people can choose items based on what they like to eat.